markusseidler/markusseidler.github.io/_pages/about.md

 I am just myself on this page.
 Curious and restless.

 I love to explore the world by searching for problems.
 Being the outlier to see the unusual.

-And understanding the main to bring unusual and usual together.
+Like the abnormality and understand the main to bring unusual and usual together.

 Manoeuvre between the forces.

-纵横捭阖.
+### 纵横捭阖.

 Long time ago, someone gave me the Chinese name... 捭阖.